Yasukejunior/Anka-Vent/software/README.md

 ## Getting Started
 1. Clone the repository.
-2. Open `main.ino` in Arduino IDE.
+2. Open `Setup.ino` in Arduino IDE.
 3. Upload to your Arduino board.

 ## License